FloydLao/MMT-WechatConnector-Demo/README.md

     -Token: Token set by the developer on the WeChat Official Account Admin Platform

 Usage:
+If AppID and AppSecret is valid.
+By default, once mule is up and running, Wecaht connector will use AppID and AppSecret to retrieve a access token from Wechat.
+And Wechat connector will automatically refresh the access token for you every 110 minutes.

+* Example:org.mule.api.processor.LoggerMessageProcessor:Aq7uRMiulTly...

-Once mule is up and running you must call http://localhost:8081/followerList for the app to return list of followers.
+And then you can call http://localhost:8081/followerList for the app to return list of followers.

+* Example:org.mule.api.processor.LoggerMessageProcessor:{total=994...